 Mistake #9 – Thinking that you have learned enough

 In art as in life, ideas unfold as you progress.
 As Picasso once said, “Success is dangerous.
 One begins to copy oneself, and to copy oneself is more dangerous than to copy others.
 It leads to sterility.”
 Picasso was a master at reinventing himself and his art.
 From his Blue Period to Guernica, every painting was a brand new experience for his viewers.

 Solution: Make a decision now to keep learning, and to keep your mind open for new ideas.
 Forget being “right” all the time.
 Instead, search for new artistic discoveries and always look for ways to learn from your mistakes.

-Note: The two life drawings in this article are by figurative artist Harry Carmean, and are excellent examples of “mistake free” life drawings.
+Special thanks to Miriam Slater for sharing these tips!
+The two life drawings above are by figurative artist Harry Carmean, and are excellent examples of “mistake free” life drawings.

 We'll send you articles & tutorials right as we publish them, so you never miss a post!
 Unsubscribe here at any time.